NHL teams aim to fill arenas, drawing fans away from screens

 On streets and in living rooms, St. Louis is still buzzing from its first Stanley Cup.

-The Blues will raise a championship banner on Oct.
+The Blues will raise a championship banner Oct.
 2 before opening the season against the Washington Capitals.
 Blues season-ticket holder Mike Buschhorn plans to be there for the party, deciding not to cash in on his tickets by selling them and watching the festivities on TV.

 “You have to be at a hockey game in person to get it,” the Blues fan said.
 “TV doesn’t do it justice.
 It is the most exciting sport to be at.”